joeeoj/recipes/recipes/curry-with-chickpeas-tomatoes-and-spinach.md

-# Curry with chickpeas tomatoes and spinach
+# Curry with chickpeas, tomatoes, and spinach

 ## info